opencog/atomspace/opencog/persist/gearman/README.md

 ```
 (exit-all-workers)
 ```
-   This causes all work handler threads to exit thier dispatch loops.
+   This causes all work handler threads to exit their dispatch loops.
    After this is called, no new queries will be accepted.
-Any pending work being performed in any worker threads will continue to run until completion, and the results will returned to the client.
+Any pending work being performed in any worker threads will continue to run until completion, and the results will be returned to the client.
 After completion, the worker dispatch loop will exit, and callers of `start-work-handler`, above, will return.